nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Substitutability is used in Command:
 * `RecommendCommand` extends `Command` <br><br>

+The following two diagrams shows how recommend operation works when `execute("recommend")` is called:

-The following activity diagram shows how recommend operation generally works:
+The following activity diagram shows how recommend operation works.
 ![RecommendActivityDiagram](images/implementation/activityDiagrams/RecommendCommandActivityDiagram.png)

-The following sequence diagram shows how recommend operation works when `execute("recommend")` is called:
+The following sequence diagram shows how recommend operation works.
 ![RecommendSequence](images/implementation/sequenceDiagrams/RecommendSequence.png)

 Given below is an example usage scenario and how the mechanism behaves at each step.